The Most Important Questions You Need to Ask Before Hiring an Event Manager

 Can you give me examples of how a timeline got out of alignment and how you fixed it?

-This is probably more questions than you asked your spouse on your first date (or second, or third…) but hiring an event planner is a big commitment, and hiring the right person is critical to the success of the your event.
-These questions will make sure that you get it right, and ultimately have an event that meets your goals.
+This is probably more questions than you asked your spouse on your first date (or second or third…), but hiring an event planner is a big commitment and hiring the right person is critical to the success of your event.
+These questions will make sure that you not only get it right, but that you ultimately have an event that meets your goals.

 Have more Questions?